fmstam/MLS/readme.md

 ## Using CEOT-DRL package to solve problems with different agents
-The following examples shown how to create and use scenarios to solve problems using **CEOT-DRL**.
+The following examples show how to create and use **CEOT-DRL**.
 Each example has a scenario and uses the training manager `TrainingManager` to execute the scenario.
 For a scenario example see `scenario.py`.
 To create your own scenario, you need to:
 * subclass the abstract environment class `AbstractEnvironment`,
 * create neural networks architecture (see `DDN.py` file for different architectures in **Pytorch**), using any platform you like (torch, TF, Keras, and so on),
 * and then use ( or create) an agent training algorithm (DQN, AC, ...).